YaleSTC/reservations/managing-equipment.md

 Reservations organizes your equipment on three levels: Categories, Equipment Models, and Equipment Items.

 **Categories** provide organization to your catalog, making it easy for people to find what they need.
-Your categories might be "Video Cameras", "Digital SLRs", and "Laptops".
+Your categories might be "Video Cameras", "Digital SLRs", or "Laptops".

 **Equipment Models** represent a more-specific type of equipment, such as a Nikon D90.
 Equipment Models have a name and general description, as well as a photo for the catalog.
 You can also upload documents related to an Equipment Model (e.g. a user's guide) and set limits on the length of time and number of items a person can check out of this model.